Troll Ski Resort

 Troll Ski Resort, often referred to simply as Troll, is a ski area located in the Quesnel Highland in the northeastern Cariboo region of British Columbia, Canada, located between Quesnel and the historic goldfield towns of Wells-Barkerville.
 The official name of the locality where Troll is located is Pinegrove, British Columbia, which is located between Coldspring House (SW) and Beaver Pass House (NE) on the Barkerville Highway).

-Troll was built by Lars Fossberg in 1972, and forty years later it is still run by the family.
+Troll was built by Lars Fossberg in 1972, and fifty-three years later it is still run by the family.
 Troll has developed into a full-service ski mountain, with 4 surface lifts, 1,700 vertical feet of terrain, and accommodations.